Edinburgh-Genome-Foundry/DnaFeaturesViewer/README.rst

     <img src="https://raw.githubusercontent.com/Edinburgh-Genome-Foundry/DnaFeaturesViewer/master/examples/from_genbank.png" width="900">
     </p>

-Note 1: here the use of ``strand_in_label_threshold=5`` to indicate the strand with an arrow in the annotation text for every feature less than ~5 pixels in width.
+Note 1: the script uses ``strand_in_label_threshold=7`` to indicate the strand with an arrow in the annotation text for every feature less than ~7 pixels in width.

 Note 2: The ``BiopythonTranslator`` class determines how the genbank information is transformed into graphical features.
 It enables to chose which categories of features to plot, the color of the different features.

-Note 3: Note that parsing GFF files requires the BCBio library (``pip install bcbio-gff``).
+Note 3: parsing GFF files requires the BCBio library (``pip install bcbio-gff``).
 This library also enables to extract Biopython records from GFF files containing several records (using ``GFF.parse("records.gff")``).